The Goldbergs season 2

 The second season of the American television comedy series The Goldbergs premiered on ABC on September 24, 2014.
 The season was produced by Adam F. Goldberg Productions, Happy Madison Productions, and Sony Pictures Television, and the executive producers are Adam F. Goldberg, Doug Robinson, and Seth Gordon.

 The show explores the daily lives of the Goldberg family, a family living in Jenkintown, Pennsylvania in the 1980s.
 Beverly Goldberg (Wendi McLendon-Covey), the overprotective matriarch of the Goldbergs is married to Murray Goldberg (Jeff Garlin).
 They are the parents of three children, Erica (Hayley Orrantia), Barry (Troy Gentile), and Adam (Sean Giambrone).

 ABC renewed The Goldbergs for its second season on May 8, 2014.
 For season two, The Goldbergs was moved to a new night and time; Wednesdays at 8:30 pm (ET).
 On October 23, 2014, ABC gave the season a full 24-episode order.

 On May 7, 2015, the show was renewed for a third season.

+Plot

+After Barry received a kiss from his crush, Erica's best friend Lainey, he spends the year trying to get her to like him, and after multiple rejections, the two ultimately become a couple.
+Murray reconciles with his father Ben, called "Pop-Pop" by the children to differentiate from "Pops".
+Adam's relationship with Dana continues but must overcome a huge hurdle when she reveals she and her family are moving to Seattle.